jamilbk/modernbedou.in/_posts/2015-02-13-tiny-hacker-house-design-part-vi-wiring.markdown

 your batteries when you connect to an AC source.
-The switching happens on the fly -- when you disconnect (or the generator runs out of gas), the inverter will automatically and instantly switch from charging mode to inverting mode with no loss of power in between.
+The switching happens on the fly -- when you disconnect (or the generator runs out of gas), the inverter will automatically and instantly switch from charging mode to inverting mode with no loss of power to your house in between.
 Some of the beefier inverter/chargers can even pass split-phase 240V AC input through to power your devices.
 So if your tinyhouse uses a 50A shore power inlet, you'll be able to use both 120V hot legs of the supply instead of just one, basically doubling your available power.
 More on that later.

 According to everything I've read so far, the [Magnum Energy](http://magnumenergy.com) ones are some of the best.
 They have [a 48V